joelcpinheiro/joelcpinheiro.github.io/tips.md

 #### Import guest ESXi to Proxmox and stop that spend money with VMware

 I supose that you know that need shutdown the guest and export to ovf, it's okay?

+Copy the OVF files to a node from Proxmox and...

 Now you will convert the disk on VMDK to QCOW2 format, executing the command below: